 Pumping xenia is a soft coral, it mostly feeds on nutrients in the water and photosynthesis via their zooxanthellae.
 They get their name from the pulsing/pumping movement they make.
 There has been quite a lot of research about why exactly they do this, as it takes the coral a lot of energy and it needs to be justified why they would do this constantly.

 Studies showed the photosynthesis rate of pulsating colonies compared to non-pulsating polyps was a lot higher.
 By sweeping away oxygen rich water with its pulsating move, an augmentation in the binding of carbon dioxide to the photosynthetic enzyme RuBisCo occurs, which also leads to a decrease in photorespiration.
-To get back to human language… 🙂 by pulsating, the pumping xenia coral makes the photosynthesis process more productive so it basically provides itself with more energy and food.
+To get back to human language… 🙂 by pulsating, it makes the photosynthesis process more productive so it basically provides itself with more energy and food.
 This is also why you will see it pulsing more in less flow.

 When it’s here, it’s here to stay!